aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xps-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to PS on Android via Java" h2="Convert XPS to PS in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XPS to PS conversion is an important feature for mobile apps.
+XPS is a fixed-layout document format that is used to store documents in a way that is independent of the application and hardware used to create it.
+PostScript (PS) is a page description language used to describe the appearance of a printed page.
+It is used to create vector graphics and is the standard for printing documents.
+Therefore, it is necessary to convert XPS to PS in order to make the documents compatible with different applications and hardware.

+<h2>How Aspose.Total helps for XPS to PS Conversion</h2>
-You can integrate XPS to PS conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert XPS file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to PS.
+Aspose.Total for Android Java is a comprehensive package that provides APIs for various file formats.
+It includes two APIs that can be used to integrate XPS to PS conversion feature in mobile apps.
+The first API is Aspose.PDF for Android via Java, which can be used to convert XPS file to DOC.
+The second API is Aspose.Words for Android Java, which can be used to render DOC to PS.
+Both APIs are easy to use and can be integrated into mobile apps quickly.
+Furthermore, they provide a high-quality output and are highly reliable.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}